 - Always consult your healthcare provider before beginning any exercise program.

-- If you feel any pain while running, stop immediately and let your coach know.
+- If you feel any pain while running, stop immediately and let your coach/team doctor know.

 - Find a partner for your workouts.
 One of your fellow Pacers might be the perfect candidate.
 You’ll keep one another motivated and take your mind off the hard work!
 Use the club Facebook page to find and stay in touch with running partners.